Credit builder loans explained

-A credit builder loan can help you improve your credit score if you have a damaged or limited credit history.
+Using a credit builder loan can help you to improve your credit score over time.
+Here’s how they work.

 What is a credit builder loan?

 A credit builder loan is a loan designed to help those with low credit scores or a lack of credit history rebuild their creditworthiness.
 Provided you make all your repayments in full and on time, you can prove to lenders that you are responsible with credit, and your credit score should improve over time.

 A credit builder loan typically lets you borrow between £100 and £5,000, which is less than a conventional personal loan.
 However, the amount you can borrow depends on the provider.
 You can usually find credit builder loans through online lenders or credit unions – high street banks usually won’t offer them.